arob5/arob5.github.io/_posts/2024-02-09-Bayesian-filtering.md

 observations are subject to noise, which in this case typically represents some sort of measurement error.
-The filtering problem seeks to combine these two imperfect sources of information to produce an estimate of the true state, as well as an estimate of the uncertainty.
-This will be made precise below.
+The filtering problem seeks to combine these two imperfect sources of information to produce an estimate of the true state, as well as an estimate of the uncertainty - this will be made precise below.
+For other references on this topic, I recommend {% cite InvProbDA %},
+{% cite SaarkaTimeVaryingSystems %}, {% cite DAFundamentals %}, and
+{% cite ReichCotterDA %}.

 ## The Probabilistic State Space Model
 {% katexmm %}